osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/communities.md

 ## Community roles

-When using Communities, you may need to assign the following roles:
+When using Communities, you may need to [assign roles](xref:managecommunityusers#assign-user-roles) that grant permissions for certain types of actions.
+The following roles are available:

 ### Community Owner